fitbenchmarking/fitbenchmarking/docs/source/users/running.rst

    fitbenchmarking

-will run the NIST test example on SciPy minmizers.
+will run the NIST average difficulty problem set on SciPy minmizers.

 Running alternative problems
 ----------------------------